 Zillow itself earned more than $1.5 BILLION in 2018 according to their public SEC filings, and the vast majority of this came from their advertising services (e.g. Premier Agents) where they provide consumer contact information to a variety of agents and other partners.

-We’ve spoken with several consumer privacy experts that have verified that the average consumer does not realize that “they themselves are the product that these large portals are using so earn billions”.
+We’ve spoken with several consumer privacy experts that have verified that the average consumer does not realize that “they themselves are the product that these large portals are using to earn billions of dollars of revenue".
+Zillow receives revenue from sharing individuals contact info, their search intent, and their budget (as determined from what they're searching for) to agents/brokers in exchange for $$$.

 A modern IDX integration on your own website not only provides your clients’ the real estate website experience that they expect but it also allows you as their trusted hyperlocal expert to help protect their information - yet another part of the value a good Realtor brings to the home buying process.